-In this paper we have taken several steps toward developing models of the fed funds market with explicit over-the-counter microstructures into useful tools to guide monetary policy operations.
-Our framework incorporates the main microstructure ingredients of the fed funds market, accounts for the most salient institutional features, and includes the collection of policy instruments and regulations that shape participants' demands for reserves.
-The model also incorporates the large degree of heterogeneity among participants across several dimensions, such as: market power in bilateral loans, frequency and size distribution of payment shocks, and degree of centrality in market-making.
+We have taken several steps toward developing over-the-counter models of the fed funds market into serviceable tools to guide monetary policy implementation.
+Our framework incorporates the main microstructure ingredients of the fed funds market, accounts for the salient institutional features, and includes the collection of policy instruments and regulations that shape participants' demands for reserves.
+The model also incorporates the large degree of heterogeneity among participants across several dimensions, such as market power in bilateral loans, frequency and size distribution of payment shocks, and degree of centrality in market-making.

-We documented a comprehensive set of novel marketwide and micro-level observations that describe the market dynamics, and showed that the quantitative model is flexible enough to match these observations.
-We then used the quantitative theory to deliver structural estimates of the aggregate demand for reserves, and developed two policy instruments to assess the cross-bank inequality in the shadow cost of procuring funding, and the central bank's ability to implement a given fed funds target.
+We documented a comprehensive set of novel marketwide and micro-level observations that describe the market dynamics, and showed that our quantitative model is flexible enough to match these observations.
+We used the quantitative theory to deliver structural estimates of the aggregate demand for reserves, and developed two diagnostic tools to gauge the central bank's ability to track its fed funds target, and the heterogeneous incidence of policy actions on the shadow cost of funding across banks.

-While we think we have made significant progress, we also realize we have touched upon some questions and ideas that would be worth studying further in future work.
-First, we have allowed for heterogenity in contact rates across bank types to capture the core-periphery structure of the fed funds market, but we have treated these contact rates as parameters.
-While the exogeneity of contact rates may be a reasonable assumption during periods when regulation and the deeper marketstructure parameters are relatively constant, it is not difficult to imagine settings or questions where it would be desirable to endogenize search intensity, (e.g., perhaps along the lines of Farboodi et al. (2023)).
-A similar point can be made about the beginning-of-day distributions of reserves, which for many applications would be best derived from an explicit portfolio problem of banks that takes place prior to the fed-funds trading stage that we have focused on.
+While we think we have made significant progress, we have also touched upon some questions and ideas that would be worth exploring in future work.
+We have allowed for heterogeneity in contact rates across bank types to capture the core-periphery structure of the fed funds market, but we have treated these contact rates as exogenous.
+While this may be a reasonable assumption during periods when regulation and the deeper marketstructure parameters are relatively constant, it is not difficult to imagine settings or questions where it would be desirable to endogenize search intensity (e.g., perhaps along the lines of Farboodi et al. (2023)).
+A similar point can be made about the beginning-of-day distributions of reserves, which for many applications would be best derived from an explicit portfolio problem of banks prior to the fed-funds trading stage that we have focused on.